HaiDang2001VN/mmkg-pmr/vlkge/data/README.md

 WordNet-based benchmark where all entities possess both visual and textual modalities.

 **Key Characteristics:**
-- Entities are ImageNet synsets with images and WordNet definitions
+- Entities are ImageNet synsets with images and WordNet definitions.
-- Complete modality coverage (all entities have visual + textual features)
+- Complete modality coverage (all entities have visual + textual features).
-- Evaluates multimodal integration under uniform modality distribution
+- Evaluates multimodal integration under uniform modality distribution.
-- Standard benchmark for multimodal KGE methods
+- Standard benchmark for multimodal KGE methods.

-**Use Case:** Evaluating how well models integrate visual and textual information when both modalities are always available.

 ---